NicklasVraa/Draw-io-ECE/readme.md

 Hence this simple [library](ECE.xml).

 ## Importing
 In Draw.io, simply click `File` in the menu-bar, and then choose `Open library` and then navigate to the `xml`-file.
+I highly recommend turning off view->guides as to make componenents only align to the grid.

 These are the ECE-components, which are currently available.
 ![analog](meta/analog.png)